 Barbuda is a wildlife paradise

-Wild boar are rarely seen except by local hunters but deer can often be seen running across the road at dawn and dusk although increased fencing of large areas of land will have an impact on their freedom to roam.
-The pictures below show deer in captivity in the village.
-There are some opportunities to hunt with a local guide employed to take you, but as in most countries guns and hunting licences are very strictly controlled here, and hunting on Barbuda is done only for food – not for sport.
+Wild boar live on Barbuda but are rarely seen except by local hunters and deer can sometimes be seen running across the road at dawn and dusk although increased fencing of large areas of land by developers has had a negative impact on their habitat.
+There are some opportunities to hunt with locals, but as in most countries guns and hunting licences are very strictly controlled here, and hunting on Barbuda is done only for food – not for sport.